leaf-node/ssd-spacer/README.md

 ![ssd spacer viewed in blender](https://i.imgur.com/vvqcrhL.png)

-ssd-spacer is designed with ImplicitCAD.
-It describes a spacer to place between an SSD and the other side of a server's 3.5" hard drive bay caddy.
+ssd-spacer is a CAD description of a spacer to place between an SSD and the other side of a server's 3.5" drive caddy. ssd-spacer is designed with ImplicitCAD.

 ## Status